ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 4. Community: This is an obvious one, and one I am in the process of looking at.
 This is essential for processes of narrativization which are done in community conexts, and my next blog post should be heavily reliant on ideas

-5. Game experience as inclusive of lore:
+5. Game experience as inclusive of lore: Ideas of "lore" need to be expanded when considering DF narrativization, which is based on game experience and in a way becomes the lore for specific gamess, worlds, etc.  in lieu